inbindapp/docs/docs/webflow-token-setup-guide.md

 1. Open Webflow dashboard
     1.1 Alternatively navigate directly to https://webflow.com/dashboard/sites/YOUR-WEBFLOW-SITE/integrations by replacing in your Webflow site
-2. Hover over the site you would like to add Inbind to and click on the ⚙️ icon on the top right
+2. Hover over the site you would like to add Inbind to and click on the ⚙️ icon on the top right.
+If your sites are shown in a list, click on the “…” icon and select “Settings”
 3. Go to **Apps & integrations** from the left menu
 4. Scroll to **API access**
 5. Click **Generate API token**